Makonmm/async-view/README.md

 # async-view
-creating a async-view with django
+creating an async view with django